cj-mills/christianjmills/posts/icevision-openvino-unity-tutorial/part-1/index.md

         x0 = x_center - w * 0.5
         y0 = y_center - h * 0.5

-        # Get the confidence score that an object is present
+        # Get the objectness score for the current anchor
         box_objectness = model_output[start_idx + 4]

-        # Initialize object struct with bounding box information
+        # Create an empty dictionary to store the bounding box proposal
         obj = { 'x0':x0, 'y0':y0, 'width':w, 'height':h, 'label':0, 'prob':0 }

-        # Find the object class with the highest confidence score
+        # Iterate over the classes
         for class_idx in range(num_classes):

-            # Get the confidence score for the current object class
+            # Calculate the probability of the current class
             box_cls_score = model_output[start_idx + 5 + class_idx]
-            # Calculate the final confidence score for the object proposal
             box_prob = box_objectness * box_cls_score

-            # Check for the highest confidence score
+            # If the probability is greater than the current maximum, update the proposal dictionary
             if (box_prob > obj['prob']):
                 obj['label'] = class_idx
                 obj['prob'] = box_prob

-        # Only add object proposals with high enough confidence scores
+        # If the bounding box proposal has a probability greater than the specified threshold, add it to the list of proposals
         if obj['prob'] > bbox_conf_thresh: proposals.append(obj)

-    # Sort the proposals based on the confidence score in descending order
+    # Sort the list of bounding box proposals by probability in descending order
     proposals.sort(key=lambda x:x['prob'], reverse=True)
     return proposals
 ```